ContractForgeEVM/contractforge/README.md

 # ContractForge.io - Professional Smart Contract Deployment Platform

-A comprehensive no-code platform for deploying and managing smart contracts with subscription-based pricing, analytics, and premium features.
-Deploy ERC20 tokens, NFT collections, DAOs, token locks, and more across multiple blockchains.
+A comprehensive no-code platform for deploying and managing smart contracts across 13+ blockchain networks with subscription-based pricing, analytics, and premium features.
+Deploy ERC20 tokens, NFT collections, DAOs, token locks, and more with enterprise-grade security and performance.

 ## 🚀 Live Platform